Wen-ChuangChou/Speaker-identification/README.md

-# Speaker Identification using a transformer encoder
+# Using a transformer encoder to identify speakers

 ## Task
 The task at hand is to identify speakers in the voice recordings from the [VoxCeleb2 Dataset](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox2.html) using the transformer encoder.
-Identifying speakers of the voice from  by the encoder of the transformer.

 ## Dataset
 - Label: Each voice recording is assigned a label corresponding to one of the 600 speakers (classes).